MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Communications for IT Professionals Subject Outline.md

 These are all serious forms of misconduct and [penalties apply](https://www.uts.edu.au/current-students/support/academic-support/academic-integrity/consequences-plagiarism-and-cheating).

-To help ensure academic integrity, assessments that you submit electronically may be subject to similarity detection software.
+To help ensure [[academic integrity]], assessments that you submit electronically may be subject to similarity detection software.
 Your work must be submitted in a format able to be assessed by the software (e.g. doc, pdf (text files), rtf, html).
 Under the [Coursework Assessments Policy](https://www.uts.edu.au/about/uts-governance/policies/uts-policy/coursework-assessments-policy) (